Cold as You

 “You put up walls and paint them all a shade of gray”

-Angela identifies this line as part of Taylor's broader use of color imagery throughout her career, 'lots of color imagery throughout her career', noting grays, blues, reds, and golds as recurring elements.
+Angela identifies this line as part of Taylor's broader use of colour imagery throughout her career, 'lots of color imagery throughout her career', noting grays, blues, reds, and golds as recurring elements.
 Uncle Jerry also appreciates the visual quality of the metaphor.

 Uncle Jerry conducts a detailed analysis of the chorus rhyme scheme, marking it as ABABCC, 'ending' (A), 'day' (B), 'defending' (A), 'say' (B), 'through' (C), 'you' (C).
 He notes this is a 'redundant rhyme scheme' and identifies it as a classical pattern called a 'sustain' (six-line stanza rhyming ABABCC).
 He further researched and found 83 poems in the Victorian Periodical Review using the same pattern, including works by George Meredith, Thomas Hardy, and Alfred Lord Tennyson.